Data sources, calculations and notes

 Incidence and mortality

-Annual NSW cancer incidence and mortality data set, 2016, and the Institute Data Warehouse (both sourced from the NSW Cancer Registry).
+Annual NSW cancer incidence and mortality data set, 2017, and the Institute Data Warehouse (both sourced from the NSW Cancer Registry).
 Population data are sourced from SAPHaRI (Centre for Epidemiology and Evidence, NSW Ministry of Health) and the Australian Bureau of Statistics (ABS).

 Projected incidence and mortality